lioncash/3dscputests/README.md

 #### How To Build It

 1. Install the latest devkitARM.
+2. Set the DEVKITPRO and DEVKITARM environment variables.
-2. Clone the project.
+3. Clone the project.
-3. Run `make` inside the directory.
+4. Run `make` inside the directory.
-4. Go make your favorite tea or coffee, because it takes a bit to build.
+5. Go make your favorite tea or coffee, because it takes a bit to build.

 #### How To Use It